 - Acquire assets and portfolios of assets from institutions or individuals.
 We believe that due to our size, management strength and reputation, we are in an advantageous position to acquire portfolios of assets or individual properties from institutions or individuals.
 We may acquire properties for cash, but we are also particularly well positioned to appeal to sellers wishing to convert on a tax-deferred basis their ownership of property to the ownership of equity in a diversified real estate operating company that offers liquidity through access to the public equity markets.
 In addition, we may pursue mergers with and acquisitions of compatible real estate firms.
 Our ability to offer common units and preferred units in BPLP to sellers who would otherwise recognize a gain upon a sale of assets for cash or common stock of Boston Properties, Inc. may facilitate this type of transaction on a tax-efficient basis. - Acquire existing underperforming assets and portfolios of assets.
 We continue to actively pursue opportunities to acquire existing buildings that, while currently generating income, are either underperforming the market or are currently leased at below market rents with anticipated roll-over of space.
 These opportunities may include the acquisition of entire portfolios of properties.
-We believe that because of our indepth market knowledge and development experience in each of our markets, our national reputation with brokers, financial institutions and others involved in the real estate market and our access to competitively-priced capital, we are well positioned to identify and acquire existing, underperforming properties for competitive prices and to add significant additional value to such properties through effective marketing strategies and a responsive property management program.
-We have developed these strategies and program for our existing portfolio, where we provide high quality property management services using our own employees in order to encourage tenants to renew, expand and relocate in our properties, are able to achieve speed and transaction cost efficiency in replacing departing tenants through the use of in-house and third party vendors' services for marketing, including calls and presentations to prospective tenants and print advertisements, lease negotiation and construction of tenant improvements, and benefit from cost efficiencies produced by our experienced work force which is attentive to preventive maintenance and energy management.
+We believe that because of our indepth market knowledge and development experience in each of our markets, our national reputation with brokers, financial institutions and others involved in the real estate market and our access to competitively-priced capital, we are well positioned to identify and acquire existing, underperforming properties for competitive prices and to add significant additional value to such properties through the effective marketing strategies and responsive property management program we employ in the pursuit of internal growth for our existing portfolio, as described below under the title "Internal Growth."